Warriors of the Rainbow: Seediq Bale: Release

 In Japan, the film premiered in March 2012 on a film festival.
 Wider screening began on 20 April 2013.

 In South Korea, the movies were screened in 5 theaters in 2014.
 Only about 8000 people saw the part one, and 10 the part two.
 Lim Dae-Guen noted that the films received relatively high score on portal website Naver.
 Lim argued that the most Korean audience are unfamiliar with Taiwanese history and ethnic groups, but the few who have seen it rated the movie positively, both for its quality and for their identification with its anti-Japanese theme.

+In 2023, CMPC claimed to own the copyright of this movie.
+Wei on the other hand filed a lawsuit against CMPC and disputed the investment contract.

 Reception

 Critical response

 Early reaction to the movie has noted both the realism of its violence (which is due to the historical accuracy of its depictions of battle), and its undertone of Taiwanese nationalism.
 A review in The Economist avers that the film "[q]uite probably... has the highest number of graphic beheadings of any film anywhere.
 But they are faithful historical depictions."
 As Walter Russell Mead further commented, "This type of movie, done well, can inspire whole societies with nationalist pride, reinforce the prominence of folk heroes (including, quite often, violent ones), and strengthen a people's togetherness at the expense of foreigners."
 Chen Wen from Shanghai Morning Post reported that the premiere was not liked and commented that "Blood-thirst doesn't make an epic."
 Chen commented that the film is too long and the depiction of Seediq violence weakened the righteousness of resistance.
 Chen associated this with Wei's ambivalence toward Japan.
 Producer John Woo explained on conference that Wei used the violence to depict the "original Seediq culture and history," and Wei said the war in the movie seeks only dignity, freedom and death.
 Wei said that his shots of cruelty is to remind people.
 Later comments by Taiwanese and Chinese reports involved cross-strait politics.
 Voice of America reported that Chinese media criticized the movie for having violence over substance and Taiwanese media and netizens defended emotionally, and the response escalated the hostility.
 Chen Weizhi, a lecturer, said that the director was responsible if the Chinese reporters misunderstood the film.
 Chen also noted that the controversy was politicized.
 Chen and Ifeng.com both commented that the film may suffer from a Chinese nationalist attitude to demonize Japanese with stereotypes like other Chinese epics.
 Jiang Zhileng of China Times responded that the criticism from mainland media only increased mainland Chinese netizens' interest.
 Jiang noted that a netizen said the movie would be associated with conflicts in Tibet and Xinjiang if it is screened in China.